-Much of the rent relief offered is in the form of deferrals.
-Over the next few quarters, revenue from tenants that was deferred will positively impact the cashflows and affect the Company's liquidity.
+Much of the rent relief offered was in the form of deferrals.
+Over the next few quarters, revenue from tenants that was deferred until 2021 and beyond will continue to positively impact the cashflows and affect the Company's liquidity.